cakephp/bakery.cakephp.org/2016/11/06/cakephp_338_released.rst

   they should.
 * ``ResponseEmitter`` no longer calls a missing method on ``Log``.
-* ``TranslateBehavior`` no longer creates translation records for the default loacle.
+* ``TranslateBehavior`` no longer creates translation records for the default locale.
 This was a regression introduced in 3.3.7.
 * Fixed column SQL generation nullable column with default values.
 * Options passed to ``Table::validateUnique()`` are now passed to the generated rule object.